GradingAttack: Exposing Security Vulnerabilities in LLM Based Educational Grading Agents: Experiment

 \subsubsection{Observation 4.
 The placement of role-play strings significantly influences attack effectiveness: positioning them both at the beginning and end of the grading prompt, or exclusively at the end, yields better attack performance.}

 To further investigate the impact of role-play string placement on attack effectiveness in our $\text{GradingAttack}_{Role}$ method, we conduct experiments by varying the position of role-play strings in the adversarial prompt.
-The experimental results are presented in Figure \ref{fig:role_pos}.
+The experimental results are presented in Figure \ref{fig:role_pos}, where R, S and P represent the role-play strings, student answer and grading prompt, respectively, with their order indicating the relative placement.
 From Figure \ref{fig:role_pos}, it is evident that the placement of role-play strings significantly influences attack performance.
 Positioning them at both the beginning and end of the grading prompt, or exclusively at the end, yields superior attack performance.
-For example, on the GAOKAO23 dataset, the R-P-R and P-R placements achieve ASRs of 0.4904 and 0.4931, respectively, which are substantially higher than other placements, such as R-S, R-S-R, S-R, and R-P, which achieve ASRs of 0.1479, 0.2058, 0.2954, and 0.1893, respectively.
+For example, on the GAOKAO23 dataset, the R-P-R and P-R placements achieve ASRs of 0.4904 and 0.4931, respectively, which are substantially higher than other placements, such as R-S, R-S-R, S-R and R-P, which achieve ASRs of 0.1479, 0.2058, 0.2954 and 0.1893, respectively.
 These results suggest that the placement of role-play strings affects the model's interpretation of the grading prompt, thereby influencing its ability to recognize and respond to the role-play cues.
 When the role-play strings are positioned at both the beginning and end of the grading prompt, or exclusively at the end, the model is more likely to recognize them, resulting in a higher success rate.
 Therefore, we recommend placing the role-play strings at both the beginning and end of the grading prompt (R-P-R), or exclusively at the end (P-R), to maximize attack effectiveness.